 Hi, I’m Eleanor!
 I am a professional tutor who has been recruited to several of London’s top tuition agencies.
 I am also one of the few specialist GAMSAT tutors.
 I scored in the 88th percentile in GAMSAT and I now have a Graduate Entry Medicine place at a U.K. medical school (2018 entry at my first choice school!)
 My goal is to help more grads get into Medicine.
 Courses can be expensive and too general, in turn not catering to personal needs.
 Non-specialist tutors rarely understand the format and time pressures of the GAMSAT.

 My BSc is in Biomedical Sciences and Synthetic Organic Chemistry (UCL).
-I recently undertook a MSc in Biomedical Engineering (Queen Mary, Uni of London).
-I am spending the ‘gap year’ between my MSc and medical course working on this tuition business and also in a NHS hospital.
+I recently achieved a distinction in a MSc in Biomedical Engineering (Queen Mary, Uni of London).
+I am spending the ‘gap year’ between my MSc and medical course working on this tuition business and also working in a NHS hospital.

-Money that I earn supports my studies and development of the free resources that I make.
+The money I earn supports my studies and the development of the free resources that I make.

 I realised I wanted to be a doctor when…

 My “ah-ha” moment came when I was sat at my desk in a previous job.
 I had graduated from my BSc a year before and had taken a job in sports development (sport is my second passion).
 But I had been restless working in Sport.
 I enjoyed the personal interactions, helping people, the focus on improving others’ well-being and health… but I was missing something.
-When I left school, I had planned on become a research scientist, inspired by books such as The Man Who Mistook His Wife for a Hat.
-Yet when undertaking research for my BSc, I found that scientific research was too removed from the people it helps to be satisfying for me.
-So I asked myself in that moment, “What career could I possibly do to satisfy all these passions?”
+When I left school, I had planned on becoming a research scientist, inspired by books such as The Man Who Mistook His Wife for a Hat.
+Yet when undertaking research for my BSc, I found that scientific research could be far removed from the people it helps, and I became disillusioned.
+So I asked myself, “What career can I do to satisfy my passions!?”

 Moment of realisation